Skip to main content

 Testosterone Therapy and Prostate Health

 A long-standing concern regarding testosterone replacement therapy (TRT) has been its potential impact on prostate cancer.
-This apprehension was historically based on the androgen-dependent nature of cells.
+This apprehension was historically based on the androgen-dependent nature of prostate cancer cells.
 However, a large body of modern evidence has challenged this paradigm.

 Numerous studies have failed to show a causal link between TRT and the development of prostate cancer.
 The current understanding is that testosterone does not cause prostate cancer, but it can accelerate the growth of a pre-existing, undiagnosed cancer.